gianfrancomorini/Pepe-NFT-Generator/README.md

 Contributions are welcome!
 Please follow these steps:
 	1. Fork the repository.
-	2. Create a new branch for your feature (git checkout -b feature-name).
+	2. Create a new branch for your feature:

+git checkout -b feature-name

-	3. Commit your changes (git commit -m 'Add feature').
+	3. Commit your changes:

+git commit -m 'Add feature'

-	4. Push to the branch (git push origin feature-name).
+	4. Push to the branch:

+git push origin feature-name

 	5. Submit a pull request.

 License